nipune/House-Price-Predictor/Melb_House_price_predictaor/README.md

 		4. Gradient Boosting Regressor
 		5. Easy Ensemble Classifier
 		6. Decision Tree Regressor
-* Two dataset downloaded from Kaggle are -Melbourne_houseing_full.csv which has data from 2016 till 2018 and Aus-property-sales-sep2018-april2020.csv
+* Two dataset has been used as part of this project from Kaggle
+* 	1. Melbourne_houseing_full.csv which has data from 2016 till 2018
+* 	2. Aus-property-sales-sep2018-april2020.csv
 * Team apply a dimensionality reduction technique to reduce the input features from 21 to 10 in order to perform sanity checks on Melbourne Housing data. for example, remove the columns which are not very importanat to predict house price like longitude, latititude, loc_pid, lat_pid etc..
 * Team also used chisquare method to determine which features are morr important to build house price prediction model.
 * Team also used estimators like Mean_absolute_error, root_mean_squared_error and R-square value to detemine the relationship between the model and the dependent variable for predicting house price.